Cloudera Public Cloud upgrades FAQ

 Are you using Data Services?

-Will upgrading to Runtime 7.2.18 and changing from CentOS to RHEL 8 cost Cloudera customers money?
+Will upgrading to Cloudera Runtime 7.2.18 and changing from CentOS to RHEL 8 cost Cloudera customers money?

-Upgrading to CDP Public Cloud Runtime version 7.2.18 and changing the operating system from CentOS 7 to RHEL 8 will not incur additional costs, either to your organization or to the CSP.
+Upgrading to Cloudera Public Cloud Runtime version 7.2.18 and changing the operating system from CentOS 7 to RHEL 8 will not incur additional costs, either to your organization or to the Cloud Service Provider.
 This update is designed for a frictionless transition and continued support, without financial impact.

 • RHEL 8 is set as the default operating system, in anticipation of the CentOS 7 sunset on June 30, 2024, to ensure a modern and fully supported infrastructure.